Blockchain-Technology-Lab/consensus-decentralization/docs/data.md

 They can be retrieved using [Google BigQuery](https://console.cloud.google.com/bigquery) with the following query:

 ```
-SELECT level as number, timestamp, baker as coinbase_addresses
+SELECT level as number, timestamp, baker as reward_addresses
 FROM `public-data-finance.crypto_tezos.blocks`
 WHERE timestamp > '2020-12-31'
 ```